craftfrancis/cs280lab5/README.md

-# cs280lab5
+# git Stati
-The intent of this system is to be a tool that can be used to gather information on the status of a specific or several specified repositories.
+A tool to gather information on the status of your git repositories.

 # How to Get The System
 There are two primary ways of obtaining our system, as detailed below.
 Please use the method you find more appropriate for your needs.